hinokii/Financial-Sentiment-Analysis/README.md

 <img
   src="pic/index.png"
-  alt="Alt text"
+  alt="Data imbalance"
-  title="Optional title"
+  title="Imbalanced Data"
-  style="display: inline-block; margin: 0 auto; max-width: 200px">
+  style="display: inline-block; margin: 0 auto; max-width: 100px">

  The motivation of this project is to explorer how to represent the text information, which machine learning algorithm works well, and how to handle the imbalance in data.
 To deal with the imbalanced classifications, I used various over-sampling techniques along with the cost-sensitive learning.